-Getting to Orchid Island by ferry is more common because there are many more seats available and it’s easier to get them, but the ferry ride takes three hours and is notoriously seasickness-inducing.
+Getting to Orchid Island by ferry is more common because there are many more seats available and it’s easier to get them.
+But the ferry ride takes three hours and is notoriously seasickness-inducing.
 Ferries also don’t run in poor weather.

 Ferries depart from two locations.
 The first is Fugang Harbor (富岡漁港), where ferries also go to Green Island.
 It’s a 15-minute drive (NT 200) from the Taitung train station or 25 minutes (NT300) from the Taitung Airport.
-A daily ferry to Orchid Island (March to October) also departs from Houbihu Harbor (後壁湖漁港), a 20-minute drive from Kenting Main Street in Kenting National Park.
-You can book ferry tickets online departing from either harbor.
-Here’s another ferry service if the first one doesn’t work out.
+A daily ferry to Orchid Island (March to October) also usually departs from Houbihu Harbor (後壁湖漁港), a 20-minute drive from Kenting Main Street in Kenting National Park.
+Please note that these ferry details are subject to change.

 Getting to Kenting involves taking either the High Speed Rail to Zuoying (book discount HSR tickets to Zuoying station here) and then the shuttle bus to Kenting.
 You can also take the regular train to Kaohsiung station, then a bus (2-3 hours) or shared taxi (1.5 hours) to Kenting.

 Returning from Orchid Island to Kenting or Taitung, you can usually show up at the harbor an hour before departure and get a ticket, but it’s better to book at busier times.